 strong belief in the project, green companies have become far more common over the past few years.

-, 6
+Removed, 6

 Thinking locally first, Flake E. has the right brand image to have a significant impact on the

 Portland area if promoted and marketed correctly.
 Since Portland residents are known to take great pride